DeNederlandscheBank/nifigator/README.rst

   - Currently supported processor: `Stanza <https://stanfordnlp.github.io/stanza/>`_

-* Create NIF Vector graph to find phrase and sentences similarities
+* Create NIF Vector graphs that work like language models, this allow you

+  - to create explainable word vectors without random results

+  - to combine word vectors with linguistic annotations

 * RDFLib is used to serialize and deserialize NIF data.